MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/gdpr-data-protection-officer.md

 Ireland<br>
 Telephone: +353 (0) 1 295-3826<br>

-The contact details for the Data Protection Officer has been communicated to Microsoft’s Supervisory Authority.
+The contact details for the Data Protection Officer have been communicated to Microsoft’s Supervisory Authority.

 ## Learn more